 Thirteen interesting things about me

-- I’m a musician.
+- Before I became a writer, I worked for many years as a musician.
 With a band called Gentle Annie,

 I went up to Alaska for 6 weeks and toured all around, playing in log cabins and bars and festivals.
 I saw grizzly bears and ate moose burgers.
 We arrived on the longest day, when the sun never went down at all.
 When we left in late August, winter had arrived.
-It was fabulous, but I don’t like the cold much, so I’m not hanging out to be an eskimo. and worked in pub bands, on TV and in recording studios for years.
+It was fabulous, but I don’t like the cold much, so I’m not hanging out to be an eskimo.
+After that I worked in pub bands, on TV and as a session musician in recording studios for years.
+My biggest gig was co-writing and performing a segment of music for the Auckland Commonwealth Games opening ceremony in 1990.
+I also played medieval and renaissance folk music in The Troubadours and Digorie, on instruments made by me and my friends.
+Some of the best fun I’ve had as a musician has been with singer-songwriter Al Hunter and playing swing jazz with the 1932 Jazz Orchestra.

 - I play country, blues and jazz fiddle, though right now I’m pretty rusty because my fingers are doing far more typing than playing.
 Once upon a time I was Australian Bluegrass Fiddle Champion.
 I won a bronze model of a Volvo truck.
 (Volvo were the sponsors) and it sat on top of the TV for years, till we bought a flat screen.